 - The curriculum hours in Science are non-negotiable and will be followed by all staff in the school.
-Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school. - We have worked alongside the science department at Burnside College to support the transition of science across Key Stages 2 and 3. - The subject leader for Science is a lead facilitator for the Science Learning Partnership and as such regularly attends and delivers Primary Science CPD.
+Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school. - We have worked alongside the science department at Burnside College to support the transition of science across Key Stages 2 and 3. - The subject leader for Science is a lead facilitator for the Science Learning Partnership and Local Leader within North Tyneside Learning Trust, and as such regularly attends and delivers Primary Science CPD.
 Additionally, the subject lead meets the senior leadership team/governing body annually to evaluate provision in order to ensure that teaching and learning in Science is outstanding. - There is an up-to-date and relevant CPD focus for Science for all staff.
 Where necessary, staff will receive additional coaching and training in Science, this includes any maternity or long-term absence cover. - Carefully designed sequences of learning in Science ensure consistency and progress of all learners. - Trips and visitors are used to enhance learning opportunities for all pupils.
-Enrichment and cultural capital opportunities are planned in throughout the year. - High quality input from experts and educational resources complement the delivery of specialist learning admirably. - Online resources such as Explorify and the STEM learning portal are used alongside good-quality, regularly audited resources to promote science investigation and enable children to answer scientific questions. - There is a clear and embedded link between the teaching of Maths and Science. - High quality teaching responds to the needs of children.
+Enrichment and cultural capital opportunities are planned in throughout the year. - High quality input from experts and educational resources complement the delivery of specialist learning admirably. - Online resources such as Explorify and the STEM learning portal are used alongside goodquality, regularly audited resources to promote science investigation and enable children to answer scientific questions. - There is a clear and embedded link between the teaching of Maths and Science. - High quality teaching responds to the needs of children.
 Pre and post formative and summative assessment are used alongside teachers actively marking work in lessons in order to identify misconceptions early. - Actively promoting aspirations for the future.
 Children develop an understanding of how subjects and specific skills are linked to future jobs.
+We work with the World Of Work Team at North Tyneside Learning Trust, and with RTC North STEM Ambassadors, to ensure children are exposed to a range of potential career roles.